Certified Strength & Conditioning SpecialistsTask-Specific Training Programs

 What is a Certified Strength and Conditioning Specialist?A Certified Strength and Conditioning Specialist (CSCS) is a healthcare professional that uses knowledge of anatomy and physiology to improve athletic performance.
 Certified strength and conditioning specialists are highly trained.
 Many who pursue a CSCS certification are physical therapists.
 Typically in the medical and healthcare field, they’ve expanded their knowledge to better serve patients or athletes.

-Who does a CSCS work with?A CSCS works with a wide range of clients:
+A CSCS works with a wide range of clients:

-- athletes to improve performance and strength
+- Athletes to improve performance and strength

-- law enforcement agencies
+- Law enforcement agencies

-- military organizations to increase fitness or reduce injuries
+- Military organizations to increase fitness or reduce injuries

 - Had less risk of overuse injuries